Re-Key-Free, Risky-Free: Adaptable Model Usage Control: Theoretical Analysis

 whereas for the difference of post-activations,

 By repeatedly applying this nested bound across layers, we obtain

 Hence, demanding $\| f(\bm{x}; \tilde{\bm{\theta}}) - f(\bm{x}; \hat{\bm{\theta}}) \| \leq \epsilon$ gives

-For sub-Gaussian weights, Vershynin's matrix concentration (\textit{Theorem 4.4.5.} in~\cite{vershynin2018high}) implies that, for any $t>0$,
+For sub-Gaussian weights, Vershynin's matrix concentration (\textit{Theorem 4.4.5} in~\cite{vershynin2018high}) implies that, for any $t>0$,

 with probability at least $1 - 2\exp(-t^2)$.
-Substituting this into the above bound yields the inequality~\eqref{eq:param_diff}, and the probability statement in Formula~\eqref{eq:param_diff_prob} follows from the presence of $B_{\theta}^L$ in that expression. \end{proof}
+Substituting this into the above bound yields the inequality~\eqref{eq:param_diff}, and the probability statement in Eq.~\eqref{eq:param_diff_prob} follows from the presence of $B_{\theta}^{L-1}$ in that expression. \end{proof}

 The bound in Theorem~\ref{thm:model_performance} is intentionally conservative.
-In practice, activation functions generally satisfy $B_{\sigma} \le 1$, inputs are normalized so that $B_{x} \le 1$, and model parameters often have sufficiently small variance to yield $B_{\theta} \le 1$.
-As a result, the factor $B_{\sigma}^{L-1} B_{\theta}^{L} B_{x}$ in~\eqref{eq:param_diff} decays exponentially with the network depth $L$, ensuring that the upper bound on $|\tilde{\bm{\theta}} - \hat{\bm{\theta}}|$ is satisfied in typical deployments.
+In practice, activation functions generally satisfy $B_{\sigma} \le 1$ (e.g., ReLU has $B_{\sigma}=1$), inputs are normalized so that $B_{x} \le 1$, and model parameters often have sufficiently small spectral norms to yield $B_{\theta} \le 1$.
+Under these conditions, the factor $(B_{\sigma} B_{\theta})^{L-1} B_{x}$ in~\eqref{eq:param_diff} decays exponentially with the network depth $L$, ensuring that $\|\tilde{\bm{\theta}} - \hat{\bm{\theta}}\|$ remains within the upper bound in typical deployments.
+We verify this empirically in Section~\ref{sec:theory:empirical}.

 The next theorem relaxes the requirement to one involving only the standard deviation of the parameter difference, showing that an even weaker condition still secures full performance.

 \begin{theorem}[Performance under bounded standard deviation] Given model parameters $\hat{\bm{\theta}}$, $\tilde{\bm{\theta}} \in \mathbb{R}^d$, where $\hat{\bm{\theta}}$ is fully updated and $\tilde{\bm{\theta}}$ is key-only (partially) updated, if